Linkdash2019/Kirby-Epic-Yarn-Randomizer/README.md

 ### Info
 * Magic Yarn is not an item, its just an animation that plays when a boss is beaten.
 When a boss's door states is set to 0x03 the next world is unlocked.

 * Patches change a worlds terrain to allow access to certain levels.
+These have 3 states.
+1=Locked.
+2=Patch in hands.
+3=Patch thrown

 * Doors refer to a levels door.
-These have 3 states.
+These also have 3 states.
 1=Locked.
 2=Unlocked.
 3=Beaten

 * Medals are near doors in memory.
 They have 4 states 0=No Medal.
 1=Bronze.
 2=Silver.
 3=Gold